AM2R-Modding-Group/AM2R-Modding-Wiki/content/publishing mod/upload/_index.md

     src: "editRelease.png"
     title: Edit a Release
 ---

-TODO: use hugo image resources for these, instead of gist references

 Now that you have your AM2RLauncher Mods, you'll need to upload these zip files somewhere publically.
 For this it is reccomended to **not upload them** on Google Drive / Mega / MediaFire etc., as a) those links can die easily and b) they are not discoverable from a normal search engine.